 London stocks gain as AstraZeneca resumes vaccine trials

-The blue-chip FTSE 100 .FTSE rose 0.6% in early trading, with a 0.8% gain for AstraZeneca Plc AZN.L among the top boosts to the index.
+The blue-chip FTSE 100 .FTSE gained 0.3%, with AstraZeneca Plc AZN.L among the top boosts to the index.

 The drugmaker said over the weekend it had resumed British clinical trials of its COVID-19 vaccine, one of the most advanced in development, after getting the green light from safety watchdogs.